rajeshvkothari/oom/GIN_README_2508.md

 	Ping WAN Public IP, LAN Private IP(vvp1) and VxLAN IP(vvp2) of SDWAN_Site_A.
   - Compare tosca-models/cci/sdwanCsarClout.json with puccini/so/sdwan-dgraph-clout.json using compare tool.

-- Verify Firewall Model:
+- Verify firewall model:

   - Browse the metrics using browser at http://{IP_OF_PACKET_SINK}:667 Validate that number of captured packets by sink will gets increase in 'Graphs' section
   - Compare tosca-models/cci/firewallCsarClout.json with puccini/so/firewall-dgraph-clout.json using compare tool.

-- Verify Nonrtric Model:
+- Verify nonrtric model:

   - Comaands to verify all pods are running using following commands on bonap-server:
     ```sh